Large earthquake hits remote Alaska waters, no tsunami seen

 "At this point, we've seen no ocean-surface disturbance," said Bill Knight, a scientist at the tsunami warning center in Palmer, Alaska.
 While no tsunami was expected, he said scientists were still monitoring the area for any earthquake-induced waves.

-The earthquake, which struck at 8:25 a.m.
-Alaska Daylight Time, was strongly felt in Adak, about 1,300 miles southwest of Anchorage, said City Manager Layton Lockett.
+The earthquake, which struck at 8:25 a.m. local time, was strongly felt in Adak, about 1,300 miles southwest of Anchorage, said City Manager Layton Lockett.

 "It was kind of hard to miss," Lockett said.
 "The strangest thing about this one was its length in time.
 I think people actually had time to get out of bed to see what was going on."